 If money talks, then divestment walks.
 At least it does in the fossil fuel divestment movement that has prompted large and scalable campaigns against organizations that ally with oil and gas.
 Since 2012, investment activists and college students have been pressuring universities, religious institutions, and philanthropic foundations to divest from fossil fuels.
-Seven years later, the movement has totaled over $8 trillion in institution divestments.
+Just over seven years later, the movement has totaled $11 trillion in institution divestments.

 These activists have prompted the largest anti-corporate campaign of its kind, sending a market signal to industries and investors that the public wants companies to stop fueling the climate crisis and start putting their resources into clean energy and other sustainable investments.
 The success of the fossil fuel divestment movement has encouraged others to launch additional campaigns against companies and projects that are harmful to people and the planet.